A Fountain of Art & Science!

 In addition, the water funnel displayed here is an FDM 3D printed version.
 The actual version will be a translucent white injection molded piece and much more aesthetically pleasing.

 My name is Stephen Co, and I've been in the engineering industry (specifically ASIC hardware) for nearly 10 years now.
-I led the industry's first set of PCI-Express 3.0 graphics cards to market during my time at AMD Inc. and published a small (but gratifying) solo patent out of it which you can find here.
+I led the industry's first set of PCI-Express 3.0 graphics cards to market during my time at AMD Inc. and published a solo patent out of it which you can find here.
 My interests are primarily visual sensory experiences (hence my time at AMD), the maker community, and art.
-At one point, I stumbled upon the field of KINETIC art.
+At one point, I stumbled upon the field of KINETIC art from the awe-inspiring Sisyphus project.
 I realized that by combining my love of science, technology, engineering, and mathematics with this field, I could create NEW sensory experiences for users to make them wonder in amazement and understand how things work through their own curiosity.

 I started digging up interesting science experiments around May 2017 and researched how I could create a product out of those.
 I then saw videos about levitating water which you can find here, here, and here and I decided to turn those lab experiments into a viable product for users to enjoy in the comfort of their own home.

-After months of prototyping work, I finally finished my version of the levitating water experiment and aptly called it Aquarius.
+After a few months of prototyping work, I ly finished my version of the levitating water experiment and aptly called it Aquarius.
 The name, as you may have guessed, has alot of symbolic meaning with the art piece and helped guide its design.

 I want to demonstrate through Aquarius that it is possible for art to be integrated with STEM (Science-Technology-Engineering-Mathematics) and to create these new experiences that take advantage of the tools of our generation.
 These experiences should hopefully lead people to amazement, curiosity, and eventually a proactive understanding of how the world works.